Credit:

 No one actually needs a beard trimmer: you can maintain your facial hair and sideburns with a good electric razor or manual razor, pair of scissors, and a comb.
 But doing so takes skill and practice.
 If you’re not interested in crushing your coif as you learn, however, a beard trimmer is the way to go.

 A well-designed beard trimmer can help you to keep your beard, moustache, sideburns, and even your neckline looking neat with minimal effort and next to no skill.
-Simply set your trimmer to the length you desire—or remove your blade guard to define the edges of your beard—and you’re in business.
+Set your trimmer to the length you desire—or remove your blade guard to define the edges of your beard—and you’re in business.

-And if you have sensitive skin or suffer from frequent ingrown hairs, using a beard trimmer to keep your facial hair short instead of shaving may make things more comfortable for you.
+If you have sensitive skin or suffer from frequent ingrown hairs, consider using a beard trimmer to keep your facial hair short instead of shaving, which may make things more comfortable for you.

 Key Features